zalberico/zalberico.github.io/_posts/2020-07-14-the-serfs-of-facebook.markdown

 He looked at Philip and asked, "Who are they?" nodding in the direction of the knights.

 "Those are the knights of Earls Zuckerberg and Dorsey.
 They are expert farmers employed by the earls.
-They watch all of the serfs and collect copies of all of their work on the data fields to bring to the Earl's castle."
+They watch all of the serfs and collect clippings of all of their work on the data fields to bring to the Earl's castle."

 At that moment a small man with a determined expression walked up to the serfs' fields with a scroll of parchment.
 He unrolled it and began shouting at the serfs.